oscarbenedito/dotfiles/README.md

 ## License

+Copyright (C) 2019-2022 Oscar Benedito

 This repository is licensed under the CC0 1.0 Universal license and therefore is part of the public domain.
-To the extent possible under law, Oscar Benedito, who associated CC0 with this work, has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.
 You can find a copy of the CC0 license on the `COPYING` file or [here][license].

+You can find this repository online at <https://git.oscarbenedito.com/dotfiles>.

 [hn-comment]: <https://news.ycombinator.com/item?id=11071754>